patrickdean/homegame/draft/strain.md

 * Strain would replace "strained ability check" for obligation ~ -1/-2/-4 threshold when obligation is triggered.
     * prevents characters from "pushing their luck" so much
-* is this called strain or stress ?
+* is this called strain or stress ? maybe luck ?
 * suffer strain to gain an additional action/movement in combat?
 * should strain just apply exhaustion permanently and allow it to interact with resting as normal ??
 * should strain also be a representation of "luck" ? a la stress in blades in the dark???
-* should strain be more short term like Edge of the Empire ? or more long term like Blades in the dark ?
+* should strain "damage" be more short term like Edge of the Empire ? or more long term like Blades in the dark ?
     * Somewhere in the middle ?
 * Should starting threshold be Wis Score ? or 10 + Wis Mod?
+10 + prof bonus ?
+8 + prof + wis ?
+8 + prof + ???
     * DMG has Honor/Sanity optional rule that add another "ability" and gives an additional 11 to the standard array or +3 to point buy.
 Could do this ?
         * this would counteract WIS casters being disproportionately favored by using wisdom.
         * doesn't really offer a lot of reason to improve it other than interacting with this mechanic.